Secure Controls Framework

 • Provide security considerations to inform systems engineering efforts with the objective to reduce errors, flaws and weaknesses that may constitute a security vulnerability;

-• Perform system security analyses and interprets the results of system security-relevant analyses in support of decision-making for engineering trades and risk management;
+• Perform system security analyses and interpret the results of system security-relevant analyses in support of decision-making for engineering trades and risk management;

-• Identify, quantify and evaluate the costs and benefits of security features and functions and considerations to inform assessments of alternative solutions, engineering trade-offs and risk treatment decisions;
+• Identify, quantify and evaluate the costs and benefits of security features and functions.